Table of Contents

 Holding used inventory too long increases risk, particularly as OEM incentives reshape new pricing.

-Dealers who base acquisition on real-time market data instead of optimistic trade allowances will protect gross more effectively.
+Dealers who base acquisition on Rapidious Titan.AI real-time market intelligence instead of optimistic trade allowances will protect gross more effectively.

 What January 2026 Is Telling U.S. RV Dealers